Residencies for Artists

 • Performance / Community Share Opportunities

-Blakeley White-McGuire (Martha Graham Company) and Daniel Fetecua Soto (Limon Company) will be in residence from November 12-15 as they develop a new work, teach class for our students, and engage in a work-share with our company members.
+Blakeley White-McGuire (Martha Graham Company) and Daniel Fetecua Soto (Limon Company) were in residence from November 12-15 as they developed a new work, taught class for our students, and engaged in a work-share with our company members.

 About the Artists

 Blakeley White-McGuire: New York-based dance performer, maker and educator/activist.
 Critically acclaimed as a Principal dancer with the Martha Graham Dance Company (2002 - 2016, 2017) she has embodied the most iconic roles of 20th century Modern dance to international critical acclaim.
 As a leading practitioner of Graham’s technique, she materially contributed to three historical re-imaginings, Ardent Song, Imperial Gesture, and Notes on a Voyage.
 Simultaneously and throughout her career, Blakeley has created with and performed in new works by 21st Century Contemporary artists including Jacqulyn Buglisi, Jayoung Chung, Martha Clarke, Sean Curran, Sue deBeer, Nacho Duato, Daniel Ezralow, Larry Kegwin, Michael Klien and Steve Volk, Lar Lubovitch, Richard Move, Bulareyaung Pagarlava, Marta Renzi, Pascal Rioult, Luca Veggetti, Robert Wilson and Anne Bogart SITI/ Company.